Ulnaby: English Heritage and NDVA Group

 A non-intrusive earthwork survey was done by English Heritage's Archaeological Survey and Investigation team in 2007.
 This suggested that there had been a village there without a green, then a toft village consisting of two rows of small farmsteads around a green.
 After that, some tofts were added and some abandoned.
 Next to the village there was an enclosed area including a manor, fishpond, dovecote and orchard.
-At the same time as the English Heritage survey, the Northumberland and Durham Vernacular Architecture Group undertook a measured survey of Ulnaby Hall.
+At the same time as the English Heritage survey, the Northumberland and Durham Vernacular Architecture Group (NDVA Group) undertook a measured survey of Ulnaby Hall.
 They thought that a raised rectangular earthwork in the old village green could possibly have been the earliest evidence of village habitation, perhaps indicating an earlier manor or even a Roman building.
 They found possible lynchets on the north side of the old road as the hollow way enters the village from the east.